emmajanedrews/base-template/_posts/2017-09-07-study-for-sale-by-owners-dont-save-money.md

 Michael Sklarz, the CEO of Collateral Analytics, co-authored the study with Dr. Norman Miller—a real estate professor at the University of San Diego.

-Because the full study was very lengthy, we’ve included it in a PDF that you can find here. [link to pdf]
+Because the full study was very lengthy, we’ve included it in a PDF that you can find [**here.**](https://docs.google.com/viewerng/viewer?url=https://www.inman.com/wp-content/uploads/2017/08/CA-RESEARCH-Saving-Real-Estate-Commissions-at-Any-Price-1.pdf&amp;hl=en_US#101922730)

 {% include pullquote.html %}